squarebracket/karma-selenium-grid-launcher/README.md

 browser to the value with which it should be called.
 See the [selenium-webdriver API docs] for more information.

+### promptOn

+Send and then close a prompt when an element with the given `id` is found in the document.
+This may be required for some browsers to start playing video.

 ### suppressWarning

 A value of `true` will suppress the internet explorer warning; any other value